josemariasosa/music-theory/README.md

 ```

-Let's do exactly the same, but now using instead the second inversion chords of C major, with the iii - I - V - iii.
+Let's do exactly the same, but now using instead the second inversion chords of C major, with the 3 - 1 - 5 - 3.
 Now, the thirth grade appears twice.

 ```text
 C major scale